← Back to Blog

 • Significant volume required.

 The Pros: The phone rings off the hook.
 Because it is covered by insurance, the financial objection vanishes.
 Marketing Spravato is the easiest lead generation in the psychiatric space.
+Pair it with Google Ads and local SEO for maximum patient volume.

 The Cons: The bureaucracy is suffocating.
 You must adhere to the strict REMS program, manage prior authorizations, and deal with specialty pharmacies.
 Furthermore, a patient occupies a chair for two full hours of mandatory observation, severely limiting your daily volume per room.